 by Sabine van Osenbrüggen

-Our three-year Perma Calendar provides plenty of space for all your ideas, observations and findings.
-Naturally sustainable and produced with a sturdy linen cover:
+Our three-year Perma Calendar offers enough space for all your ideas, observations and measurements.
+Naturally sustainable and produced with a robust linen cover:

 The compass direction is important so you can determine where you want to put seating, a vegetable patch, or the play area.
 Maybe you want an evening terrace to enjoy a coffee or wine in the setting sun after work.
 Or a seating area to the east for breakfast in the sun.
 What does the surrounding area look like?
 Do you get shade from trees in the neighborhood.
 Caution.
 You may now have bushes cut all the way down in the winter and sprouting back up in the spring, hanging over the property line.
 It is also important whether your garden is in full sun, i.e. has a southern exposure.
 Or is it semi-shaded to the east or west.
 Or is the front yard perhaps in full north and shade.
 All this will have an effect on the choice of plants later on.

 **Function of your garden